China–Kazakhstan relations: 2020s

-2025

 China-Kazakhstan economic relations saw a significant development with the launch of a new freight rail transit route on 4 March 2025, bypassing Russia.
 This new Middle Corridor route, which carries Chinese goods to Europe, departs from Chengdu, China, and travels through Kazakhstan, Turkmenistan, Iran, and Turkey, reaching the European Union's border.
 The first train, carrying electronics, is expected to complete the journey in 40 days.
 This move reduces transport costs and transit times while undermining Russia’s geopolitical leverage.
 Additionally, Kazakhstan and China were developing two other westbound freight routes across the Caspian Sea, further bypassing Russia.

 On 20 March 2025, Kazakhstan's National Nuclear Center signed a memorandum with China Energy Overseas Investment Co., Ltd. and Shanghai Jiao Tong University to establish a Hydrogen Innovation Center in Kurchatov.
 This initiative aligned with Kazakhstan's hydrogen energy strategy, approved in September 2024, to achieve carbon neutrality by 2060.

 At the inaugural Kazakhstan–China Transport Forum in Astana on 15 May 2025, officials from both countries announced a series of major infrastructure initiatives aimed at enhancing Kazakhstan's function as a critical logistics hub for Chinese exports to Russia and Europe.
 These include a new multimodal transit corridor via the Irtysh and Ili rivers, a cross-border bridge at Maykapshagay–Zimunay, expanded road and air links, and rail upgrades such as the Dostyk–Moiynty second track and an Almaty bypass, scheduled for completion by the end of 2025.
 Additionally, a container hub at the Caspian port of Aktau, built with Chinese cooperation, is set to boost Kazakhstan's maritime freight capacity.
 Trade volumes reflect this momentum, with road freight between the countries increasing by 82% and rail freight by 13% in early 2025.
 Parallel to these transport developments, Kazakhstan has attracted $1 billion in private investment in its geological sector and recently uncovered a major rare earth deposit, potentially positioning the country among the global leaders in critical minerals; resources vital to China's high-tech industries.
 Kazakhstan also participated in six-party talks in Tehran on 12 May 2025 to accelerate container traffic along the China–Europe rail corridor via Central Asia and Iran, with agreements reached on unified tariffs and delivery schedules.
 Longstanding environmental concerns remain, particularly regarding China's use of the Irtysh and Ili, which are essential to both countries’ agriculture and water supply systems.

+On 16 July 2026, during Kazakh President Kassym-Jomart Tokayev's working visit to Shanghai, more than 70 commercial agreements worth over $15 billion were signed with Chinese companies.
+Also the Ministry of Transport, the Akimat of Mangystau Region, and Kazakhstan Guoyou Investment concluded an investment agreement for the construction of the first-phase multifunctional terminal at Kuryk Port.